 TEACHER IN CHARGE OF THE SCHOOL'S ECO-CLUB

 Saran has been living in Khishig-Undur most of her life and she has been working as a physics teacher at the soum school since 1994.
 Lately, the establishment has been participating in an international programme called « Eco School » and, in this context, an « Eco School » was founded to give the soum’s children a framework in which they could get involved with sustainable development activities.
 As the head of this club, Saran has been very active within the school to raise children’s awareness regarding environmental issues.
 Since Ecosoum was established in Khishig-Undur, Saran and the Eco Club decided to join the association in order to tackle these challenges together, starting with the tremendous issue of waste.

 Born in Khishig-Undur, Baasandorj completed his secondary education in the village before leaving to study agronomy at the Mongolian University of Life Science in Darkhan.
 He then worked as an agronomist in various regions, mainly in Dundgobi province as well as Ulaanbaatar, successively for the State and several private agricultural enterprises.
 With these many years of experience, Baasandorj decided in 2016 to come back to settle down in Khishig-Undur, where he started his family business of vegetable growing in greenhouses.
-At the beginning of 2019, he finally joined Ecosoum as chief agronomist to manage the "model" associative farm that he helped setting up, in order to share his knowledge with other local farmers and contribute to the agricultural development of the soum.
+At the beginning of 2019, he finally joined Ecosoum in order to share his agronomic knowledge with other local farmers and contribute with our association to the agricultural development of the soum towards local food sovereignty.